donsbot/Glean/glean/website/docs/building.md

 Install prerequisite packages. (many of these are dependencies of hsthrift; an up to date list can be found in the [Dockerfile](https://github.com/facebookincubator/hsthrift/blob/master/.github/workflows/Dockerfile) that we use for building the base image for CI).
+Note: to index specific languages additional tools are needed, see the indexer pages for their requirements.

 ```
 sudo apt-get install \